semgrep/semgrep-docs/docs/kb/semgrep-ci/using-nonroot-docker-image-with-gha.md

 ## Sample GitHub Actions workflow file using the `nonroot` Semgrep docker image

-The example workflow file below contains the extra steps required to successfully use the `nonroot` image, along with commented explanations before each step.
+The following example workflow file contains the extra steps required to successfully use the `nonroot` image, along with commented explanations before each step.

 ```yaml
 # Name of this GitHub Actions workflow.